Alonzo Coleman

 Alonzo Coleman (born January 27, 1984) is an American former professional football player who was a running back for the Dallas Cowboys of the National Football League (NFL).
 He was signed by the Dallas Cowboys as an undrafted free agent in 2007.
 He played college football for the Hampton Pirates.

-Early years
+Early life

 Coleman attended Halifax County High School, where he finished as the school's all-time leading rusher with more than 3,500 yards in his high school career.
 He also recorded over 700 receiving yards and 600 return yards.

 As a senior, he set the Halifax County High School single-season rushing record with over 1,500 yards and also set the school's single-game rushing record with 315 yards.
 He received first-team All-district, All-region and Western Valley District Co-Player of the Year honors.
 In track, he was a regional qualifier in the 100 metres, 4 × 100 metres relay and 300 metres competitions.

 In 2017, he was inducted into the South Boston-Halifax County Sports Hall of Fame.